Our handy checklist of what you need to do to sell your home.

 For example, a chain of six where each link has solicitors appointed (and busy carrying out searches and contracts), surveys carried out, and where some parties already have mortgage offers, can be much lower risk than a small chain where no-one has had a survey or made any financial commitment yet.

-Get your estate agent do some research to find out all they can before you accept an offer.
+Ask your estate agent to do some research to find out all they can before you accept an offer.
 This will help you to be sure you are making the right choice.

 A cooling housing market can make conditions tough for sellers, as many buyers hold out to see if prices fall.
 If this is the case, these top tips can breathe a new lease of life into the sales process.